aragubas/Aragubas-DiscordTheme/readme.md

 # Aragubas Discord Theme

-That with a Compact design and a blue color scheme
+That theme with a Compact design and a blue color scheme without performance compromises

 This theme doesn't contain blur or stuff that makes discord heavy and unresponsive, The main focus is performance and compact design.